 In June 2018, we acquired Arrendadora Avance, S.A. de C.V. a leasing company specialized in SMEs with a need for pure leasing.
 Upon the acquisition, we consolidated the products we offer to our clients in terms of financing options.
-Arrendadora Monex offers the pure leasing product for transportation-related assets, as well as for machinery and equipment from various industries within the national territory.
+Arrendadora Monex offers the pure leasing service of all kinds of personal property, equipment, motor vehicles, machinery, specialized equipment, accessories, and other goods.